July–September 2022 Conservative Party leadership election: Campaign

 Rishi Sunak, who resigned as chancellor on 5 July saying government should be "conducted properly, competently and seriously", announced he was running in a video posted to social media on 8 July, writing that he would "restore trust, rebuild the economy and reunite the country".
-He said his values were "patriotism, fairness, hard work".
-Sunak pledged to "crack down on gender neutral language".
-Before becoming an MP, Sunak had worked for an investment bank and hedge funds.
-He became the MP for Richmond (Yorks) in 2015.
-He had been seen as the frontrunner to succeed Johnson until early 2021.
-News stories were published about his wife Akshata Murty using non-domiciled tax status to avoid paying millions of pounds of UK taxes and that Sunak himself had held a green card that required him to declare himself a permanent resident of the United States for six years as an MP and for a year and a half while serving as chancellor.
-Sunak received a fixed penalty notice after the Metropolitan Police found he had broken COVID lockdown restrictions by attending a birthday party.
-Conservative politicians who had supported Johnson criticised Sunak as "leading the charge in bringing down the prime minister", and Jacob Rees-Mogg called him a "high tax chancellor".
-A video was published of Sunak when he was younger in which he said he had "no working class friends".
-Conservative MPs circulated a critical memorandum attacking his record as chancellor and his integrity.
-Conservative peer Zac Goldsmith said that Sunak would appoint Mark Spencer as environment secretary, saying that Spencer would be "our very own little Bolsonaro".
+He said that his values were "patriotism, fairness, hard work", and pledged to "crack down on gender neutral language".
+During the campaign, Sunak pledged to included tax cuts only when inflation was under control, scrapping of the 5% VAT rate on household energy for one year, introducing a temporary £10 fine for patients who fail to attend GP appointments, capping of refugee numbers, and a tightening of the definition of asylum.

 Liz Truss, the foreign secretary, announced her candidacy in The Daily Telegraph on 10 July.
 Before becoming an MP, she worked as an accountant.
 She was elected as the MP for South West Norfolk in 2010 and supported the UK remaining in the EU during the 2016 membership referendum.
 She said she would cancel a planned rise in corporation tax and reverse the recent increase in National Insurance rates, funded by delaying the date by which the national debt is planned to fall, as part of a "long-term plan to bring down the size of the state and the tax burden".
 Her team said she was influenced by the former president of the United States Ronald Reagan and the former chancellor of the Exchequer Nigel Lawson.